Wren6991/Hazard3/Contributing.md

 2. A compatibility issue with your tools
 	* Please do not raise cosmetic lint issues: the intersection of clean Verilog across all lint tools is the empty set.
 Hazard3 is lint-clean with Verilator lint.
 	* A lint issue relating to simulation/synthesis mismatch is important though, and falls under point **1** above.
-3. An incorect or incomplete statement in documentation
+3. An incorrect or incomplete statement in documentation
 4. A test which fails when it should pass, or vice versa

 #### Reproducibility

 Before I fix a bug I must reproduce it on my own machine.
-I will not fix issues on faith as this is unlikely to result in a reliable or complete fix.
-Please include the following in a bug report:
+I cannot fix issues on faith as this is unlikely to result in a reliable or complete fix.
+Please include the following in a bug report to ensure I can reproduce the issue:

 * A description of expected behaviour
 * A description of actual, observed behaviour (which differs from expected)